rborucki/OverOps-for-Splunk/README.md

 6. Now in Splunk, you should see OverOps for Splunk app ( Apps -> OverOps for Splunk )

+Drill-down to OverOps Root Cause Analysis:
-Note: Drill-through links to the OverOps root cause analysis will need to be updated with administration access.
+Drill-through links to the OverOps root cause analysis will need to be updated with administration access.
 The dashboards are Application Drill-down, Application Drill-down-drillthrough and Continuous Reliability.
 In each of these dashboards, there is a table visualization.
 Edit dashboards -> More details -> Edit Drilldown.
 https://<overopsserver>/tinykey/$row.RootCause|n$

+Please be aware that some visuals in the main dashboard will take a couple days to populate as there are some day over day comparisons, hence the index will need to be filled with the appropriate data.